'I blew it': Warren Buffett laments missing out on Google

 Related: Warren Buffett calls Wells Fargo inaction a 'huge, huge, huge error

-Along with Berkshire vice chairman Charlie Munger, Buffett roundly praised Amazon CEO Jeff Bezos.
+Along with Berkshire vice chairman Charlie Munger, Buffett roundly praised Amazon CEO Jeff Bezos and bemoaned never owning a share of his company.

-Munger called him "a different species."
+Munger called Bezos "a different species."

-"We missed it entirely.
-We never owned a share of Amazon," Buffett said.
+"I was too dumb to realize what was going to happen," Buffett said.
+"I've admired Jeff, and I've admired him for a long, long time.
+But I did not think he was going to succeed on the scale that he has."

 Berkshire's two major tech holdings are Apple (AAPL, Tech30) and IBM (IBM, Tech30).